 “Auntie, do you realize what this means for other people?”
 She broke into tears.
 “Have you thought of anybody else?”
 Her question was echoed in the brown eyes of my other niece who sat silently across from me.

 I reached across the table and took the girl’s slim hand.
 “My dear,” I said sorrowfully.
 “There is nothing I can do but to be obedient.“

-A daughter and ex-wife to Public Office Holders in Pakistan, a country with a strong religious cast system, where non-Muslims were treated like beggars by the upper class, Bilquis encounter with Jesus was unexpected and forbidden.
+A daughter and ex-wife to Public Office Holders in Pakistan, a country with a strong religious caste system, where non-Muslims were treated like beggars by the upper class, Bilquis encounter with Jesus was unexpected and forbidden.

-However, she stopped at nothing to fulfill God’s Will in her life, despite the risk of being shunned by members of her family and her close friends, losing custody of her grandson and the risk of being murdered.
+However, she stopped at nothing to fulfil God’s Will in her life, despite the risk of being shunned by members of her family and her close friends, losing custody of her grandson and the risk of being murdered.
 She demanded a baptism and proclaimed her new Christian faith, prepared to be a martyr for Christ.